18-2-SKKU-OSS/2018-2-OSS-E2/README.md

 1. Make more stages
 We only provide stage 1.
 More stages are to be needed.

-2. Make more UI
+~~2.
+Make more UI
 Funitures displayed are monotonous.
 So make more designs and also change its location.
-Also more player designs are needed.
+Also more player designs are needed.~~

 3. Code refactoring and optimization

+4. Adjust sound while interect with object in stage 1

+5. Make missions such as garbage pickup and dish washing more dynamically.

+6. Modify expansiveness lack skills

 ### Version updated(12/10)
 1. UI change